AEROPLANE CRAFT FOR KIDS!

 So when it’s finally time to board the plane, the whimsical experience of walking through the jet bridge can make kids dizzy with anticipation.

-Each seat becomes a personal little space in the sky, and then they will see if they were right in answering your question on how passengers sit, then the penny would have dropped, in them thinking….oh yeah I was right, or whoops bit wrong!
+Each seat becomes a personal little space in the sky, and then they will see if they were right in answering your question on how passengers sit, then the penny would have dropped, in their thinking….oh yeah, I was right, or whoops bit wrong!

 Picture from Pexels.com by Rahul Singh